JeromeMatthews/client-api-basics-with-postman-agent/README.md

 Project update: May - 16th - 21st, 2022

 Week's foucs: Adding Data modelling features to collecitons.
 Adding Locations and Reviews model, establishing relationships between all collections, populating output of collections.
 Designing Entity Relationship Models as blueprint for collections.
 Explore: Embedding, Child, and Parent references for modeling relationships between collections.
+Also refactoring CRUD functions into factory functions.